 - ‘Parliamentary business’ does not include any activity with the dominant purpose of providing you or another person with a personal benefit, or pursuing your or another person's commercial purposes (see ss6(2) and 26(4) Parliamentary Business Resources Act 2017)

 - ‘Commercial purpose’ means a purpose relating to the derivation of financial gain or reward (see s5 of the Parliamentary Business Resources Act 2017

 The dominant purpose test asks whether, but for the parliamentary business, you would have undertaken the activity; or incurred or claimed the expense, allowance or other public resource.
 Where you would have taken the same action without the parliamentary business, the test is not satisfied.

 The dominant purpose test would allow an activity to be undertaken or an expense to be incurred by you for more than one purpose, but requires that parliamentary business be the dominant purpose.

-- the activity could be perceived to have a personal or commercial benefit to you
+- the activity could be perceived to provide a personal or commercial benefit to you or another person

 - you are prepared to publicly justify your use of public resources as being for the conduct of your parliamentary business